Questions and Answers about Pumice Pozz

 Now, those who must have the high-performance concrete, free from hazardous materials, white in color, and economical to source, choose HessPozz.

-Let us send you a sample to test and see firsthand.
+Order in a sample of our pozzolans to test and see firsthand.

 What are the best reasons to use HessPozz?

 The pumice pozzolan from HessPozz measures up exceptionally well against other supplemental cementitious material (SCM) options on the market, including fly ash, silica fume and metakaolin.
 We’ve prepared a scorecard showing how HessPozz performs against other available SCMs.

 Hess has been a family-owned company delivering reliable service for more than five decades.
 The company promise of “On-spec, On-time” has given customers confidence for equally as long.
 Our Wright’s Creek area pumice mine in Southeast Idaho, USA has a confirmed yield of millions of tons.

 I have experience with fly ash.
 How does HessPozz performance compare?

 The Texas Department of Transportation asked the same question of the researchers at the University of Texas-Austin’s Center for Transportation Research.
 Tasked with identifying and quantifying commercially-available natural pozzolan alternatives to troublesome fly ash, university researchers performed an exhaustive two-year study and published the results in late 2014.
 The results show that of the eight pozzolans tested, Hess Standard Pozz (DS325) was the consistant performer across every critical category of concrete performance.
 We have prepared a summary report from the research that details and compares the performance of HessPozz to Class F fly ash.
 This same pumice vs. fly ash information is published online at flyashreplacement.com

 The full University of Texas-Austin report, “Evaluating the Performance of Alternative Supplementary Cementing Material in Concrete,” is available from downloads area of this site.